fiugd/beta/.NOTES/releases/bartokv0.4.3.md

 - [ ] cp command works properly
 - [ ] paths which include ".." or "." work for all commands

+- [ ] service worker should provide endpoint for directory contents list
+- [ ] tree > right-click > Open In Preview should work with new terminal preview command
+- [ ] preview should support wildcards, ie. \*.md
+- [ ] preview with no arguments should preview current file (like old preview)
+- [ ] preview help documentation

+- [ ] path resolution needs to be a module or endpoint; this needs to be a solved issue

 ----

 - [X] tab doesn't appear sometimes even though editor loads